-Bald eagles here on the west coast of Canada are quite abundant and commonly sighted on both our Whale Watching tours and Wildlife tours.
+Bald eagles here on the west coast of Canada are quite abundant and frequently sighted on both our Whale Watching tours and Wildlife tours.
 Most commonly, we see them either perched high on an exposed tree branch or gliding above, searching for food.

 Bald eagles are exceptional fishers.
 With their amazing vision, they are able to spot food from quite a distance.
 The large talons and small spikes (spicules) on their oversized feet allow them to easily grab prey.
 Generally, fish is their main food source; however, eagles will feed on rabbits, squirrels, young deer and even domestic cats can be on the menu.

 Vision – The vision of this large bird of prey is very impressive!
-They have the ability to see about 4-7 times farther than we can.
-There is no real chance of sneaking up on one, as they see us wall before we see them.
+They have the ability to see about 4-7 times farther than the human eye.
+There is no real chance of sneaking up on one, as they see us before we see them.

 Courtship – It is believed that eagles mate for life once they have courted one another.
 Amazing courtship, or dances as they're known, take place in the air with both eagles interlocking talons and cart-wheeling through the sky.
 It truly is an amazing and impressive display of their flying ability.